jegroom102080/ExData_Plotting1/README.md

 <li><b>Sub_metering_3</b>: energy sub-metering No. 3 (in watt-hour of active energy).
 It corresponds to an electric water-heater and an air-conditioner.</li>
 </ol>

+## Instructions to Run:
+* adjust the set workign directory line in each code file to reflect your desired working directory.
+* source the code into your chosen R development environment.
+* when completed, each script will output a .png file.

 ## R Code Files
 * plot1.R - Create plot1.png
 * plot2.R - Create plot2.png